8 Best Shotgun Ammo For Home Defense

 The Many Types of Shotgun Ammo For Home Defense

 First, shotgun ammo isn’t as simple as other types of ammo.
-You can’t just say get a Jacketed Hollow Point (JHP) and move on.
+You can’t just grab the same ammo for every situation or pick a Jacketed Hollow Point (JHP) and move on.
 This is primarily because shotguns come in three main shot types: buckshot, slugs, and birdshot, each with its own subcategories.

 Buckshot